Does Breast Size Matter?

 • Very little tissue on the underside of the breasts.
 This often makes the areolas of the breast point down to the ground.

-Nursing parents with IGT often report that their breasts did not change at all during pregnancy.
+Parents with IGT often report that their breasts did not change at all during pregnancy.
 They may also notice very little change in their breasts after birth.

 Regardless of your breast size, if you have questions or concerns about milk production, frequency of feedings or positioning and latch, please contact a La Leche League Canada Leader to get more information and support.
 Because breastfeeding isn’t always easy, we’re here to help.